project-oak/oak/experimental/offline_attestation/README.md

 data appropriately and not leak the private key from the enclave.

 Once the client has the server's public key it encrypts the request.
-The client also generates its own assymetric key-pair and includes the public key in the request.
+The client also generates its own asymmetric key-pair and includes the public key in the request.
 This provides a mechansim for the server to encrypt the response back to the client.